mjfrigaard/martinfrigaard-io-site/start-here.md

 ### 13) Editing Accomplishments

 The accomplishments portion is available in the `content/home/accomplishments.md` file.
-The unstructions are below:
+The instructions are below:

 ```markdown
 # Accomplishments.